jovanovicm/genetic-bus-charging-network/README.md

 trip_14 starts at 8:15 from the terminal the bus is at Instead of creating a new bus for trip_14, use the existing bus to take over the trip.
 ```
-..* The amount of time needed for a bus to charge